 The best day trip to Naples from Rome (takes you also to Pompeii)

 If you decide to leave Rome for a day, that excursion has to be very worthwhile.
-And visiting Naples and the incredible Pompeii are a great reason that will make you forget the majestic Eternal City for a day.
+And visiting Naples and the incredible Pompeii are a compelling reason that will make you forget for a day the majestic Eternal City.
 I don't know if it's the same for you, but when I'm on a trip I like to let myself go, enjoy and not have to worry too much about the logistics of transportation, especially if I'm on a tight schedule.

 With this all-inclusive day trip to Naples and Pompeii in Spanish, you will leave early from Rome in a private bus and you will be accompanied at all times by a professional guide who will put everything you see in context (something I found essential, especially in Pompeii).